Umaraziz99/the-million-pound-drop/README.md

-# the-million-pound-drop
+# Welcome-to-the-matrix
-A Matlab version of the Million Pound Drop game.
+The final group project
+A million pounds drop